What are No Credit Check Loans?

 Are No Credit Check Loans Short Term?

 Some lenders use predatory lending practices such as hiding behind the “Get Cash Now” mantra and not being completely clear about finance charges or effective APRs.
-Many borrowers who fall victim to these practices were not given clear information, or simply did not know how to interpret said information.
+Many borrowers who fall victim to these practices were not given clear information or did not know how to interpret said information.
 Predatory lending also includes taking advantage of customers who do not understand what they’re getting into.

 The best way to prevent yourself from being a victim is to understand what lenders are trying to do.
 You need to understand these things specifically:

-- Repayment due date.
 Your repayment due date is simply when you must pay, in full, your loan plus interest.
 If you do not pay on or before this date, you will incur late fees plus additional interest.

-What is my Annual Percentage Rate (APR)?
+What is My Annual Percentage Rate (APR)?

-Your Annual Percentage Rate (APR) is the effective percentage rate of interest that you would be paying on a loan after a year.
+Your Annual Percentage Rate (APR) is the effective percentage rate of interest that you would be paying on loan after a year.
 Interest is the amount of money that it costs to borrow money and is expressed as a percentage of the amount borrowed.
-For example, if you borrow $100 with a 100% APR, you would owe $200 (the initial loan amount, or principal, PLUS the percentage of the initial loan, in this case 100%) after a year has passed.
+For example, if you borrow $100 with a 100% APR, you would owe $200 (the initial loan amount, or principal, PLUS the percentage of the initial loan, in this case, 100%) after a year has passed.

 The higher your APR, the higher the additional payment.

-Don’t forget that if the longer you go without repaying, the more money you have to pay for the loan.
-Not to mention, there are often late fees associated with paying off these loans and sometimes these are added to the balance, meaning you’re paying interest on these fees as well.
+Don’t forget that the longer you go without repaying, the more money you have to pay for the loan.
+Not to mention, there are often late fees associated with paying off these loans, and sometimes these are added to the balance, meaning you’re paying interest on these fees as well.

-Does my Credit Score Affect my APR or Loan?
+Does My Credit Score Affect My APR or Loan?